xbeat/Machine-Learning/README.md

 Analytics frameworks provide a structured approach to data analysis, enabling data scientists to extract meaningful insights from complex datasets.
 These frameworks encompass various methodologies, tools, and best practices that guide the entire analytics process, from data collection to interpretation and decision-making.

+## Mastering AI with Fine-Tuning Large Language Models

+Understanding Fine-Tuning Large Language Models

+Fine-tuning is a process of adapting a pre-trained large language model (LLM) to perform specific tasks or to specialize in a particular domain.
+It involves training the model on a smaller, task-specific dataset to adjust its parameters and improve its performance on the target task.
+This technique allows organizations to leverage the knowledge encoded in large pre-trained models while customizing them for their specific needs.

 ## Unlock the Power of Python Tuples

 Understanding Python Tuples